lunjohnzhang/tmo_public/README.md

 # Destination-to-Chutes Task Mapping Optimization for Multi-Robot Coordination in Robotic Sorting Systems

-This repository is the official implementation of **Destination-to-Chutes Task Mapping Optimization for Multi-Robot Coordination in Robotic Sorting Systems**.
+This repository is the official implementation of [**Destination-to-Chutes Task Mapping Optimization for Multi-Robot Coordination in Robotic Sorting Systems**](https://arxiv.org/abs/2510.03472), published in MRS 2025.
 The repository builds on top of the repository of [Arbitrarily Scalable Environment Generators via Neural Cellular Automata](https://github.com/lunjohnzhang/warehouse_env_gen_nca_public).

 ## Installation